Home » Can Parrots Eat Mango? (Remove The Pit First!)

 Can Parrots Eat Mango?
 (Remove The Pit First!)

-Parrots can eat mango flesh and skin, but the stone contains traces of cyanide and must be removed.
+Yes, parrots can eat mango flesh and skin!
+However, the stone contains traces of cyanide and must be removed.
 While mango seeds are edible when cooked, the raw pit is toxic.

 Mango is a sweet, juicy, and flavorful tropical fruit that parrots enjoy eating.
-While birds’ taste buds aren’t as well developed as humans, parrots greatly enjoy the texture and flavor.
+While birds’ taste buds aren’t as advanced as humans, parrots enjoy the texture and flavor.

 Vitamin C

 There’s 36.4 mg of vitamin C per 100 g of mango.
-While this isn’t as much as guavas (228 mg), mango contains more vitamin C than many other popular fruits, including bananas and apples.
+While this isn’t as much as guavas (228 mg), mango contains more vitamin C than many other popular fruits.
+Parrots need vitamin C (ascorbic acid) for:

 • Robust immune health.